-Diversify the investment of that portion of your Individual Account with respect to which you are permitted to exercise control so as to minimize the risk of large losses, taking into account the nature of the Plan and the size of your account.
+- Each of which when combined with investments in the other alternatives tends to minimize through diversification the overall risk of your portfolio. - Diversify the investment of that portion of your Individual Account with respect to which you are permitted to exercise control so as to minimize the risk of large losses, taking into account the nature of the Plan and the size of your Account.

-A description of the current investment alternatives available to you under the Plan, as well as the investment managers or investment advisers currently designated for each alternative are listed in the communication materials provided to you and available through the Annuity Trust Office.
-No other investment vehicles outside of these investment alternatives provided by the investment manager are permitted.
+A description of the current investment alternatives available to you under the Plan, as well as the investment managers or investment advisers currently designated for each alternative are listed in the communication materials provided to you and available through the Annuity Trust Office, and the Third Party Administrator.
+No other investment vehicles outside of the investment alternatives provided by the Plan's Third Party Administrator are permitted.